JeffreyZhuang/Autopilot-documentation/README.md

 # Calibration

-Use recorded data for compass, accelerometer, and gyroscope calibration
+Use recorded data for compass, accelerometer, and gyroscope calibration.
+Use recorded data to find RC transmitter endpoints to update parameters JSON.

 # ESC Calibration